neb-create/cis566-lab02-debugging/README.md

 up on further inspection, [line 75] dir = reflect(eye, nor); doesn't make sense. we're trying to reflect the ray direction and not the eye vector - so I fixed the problem by changing it to [line 75] dir = reflect(dir, nor);

+## Team Members

+This assignment was completed solo.

 # Assignment Description